 Step 3: Sort out your browser and get up to speed

 Choosing a high functioning web browser will make for a smoother online study experience.
 Download either Chrome or Firefox for faster page loading and overall streamlined usability.

 To eliminate connection frustrations, especially when assessment time rolls around, check the speed of your internet.
 We recommend 30GB of data allowance per month for your studies.
 If you’re unsure of your current internet capabilities, contact your internet provider to discuss further.

 Your course gives you access to a range of learning materials in all formats and sizes, including videos, audio files and PDFs.
 You will need to view these interactive course materials using:

 Step 5: Get the Student Advantage

-Approximately two weeks before your first teaching period you’ll receive your student email address and login information for the student portal.
+Soon after enrolment, you’ll receive your student email address and login information for the student hub.
 Once activated, you can use your student details to get Microsoft Office 365 for free via Student Advantage.
 You’ll have access to all your favourite programs like Word, Excel, PowerPoint and Outlook, as well as new features such as OneDrive and OneNote for all your online storage needs.
 With a focus on collaboration, these features which will come in handy during group assessments.